sulabhkatila/Email-Read-Receipts-Generator/README.md

 git pull origin main
 ```

-The `extension` directory is now on your computer.
+3. The `extension` directory is now on your computer.
 You can verify this by running:
 ```sh
 ls
 ```

 You should see the `extension` directory listed.

+#### If you don't have `Git`:
+1. Open your web browser and navigate to the GitHub repository: https://github.com/sulabhkatila/email-read-receipts-generator.

+2. On the repository page, click the green "Code" button located near the top right corner.

+3. In the dropdown menu, click "Download ZIP" to download the repository as a ZIP file.

+4. Once the ZIP file is downloaded, extract its contents to a directory of your choice.

+5. After extraction, navigate to the extracted folder and locate the extension directory.

 ### 2. Add the extension to chrome
 1. Open Chrome and go to `chrome://extensions/` (`brave://extensions` for brave).